 Foals should not be allowed to nibble on people, strikeout, or kick.
 While these behaviors may be cute in a small foal, they can become dangerous as the youngster gains size, strength, and speed.
 Don’t teach it cute tricks that could be dangerous once it weighs 1000 lbs.
 It might be great to shake a hoof with a tiny foal, but a full-grown horse offering up its hoof might not be safe.

 Foals should learn early what it is like to have their feet handled, especially if corrective trimming may be needed.
 This is done by holding the foot up for a few seconds and putting it down again.
 As the foal learns to accept the handling and learns to balance, the length of time can be increased.

 A small foal halter can be put on, but it can be a hazard to leave it on if you're not present.
 Foals often scratch their ears and face with a back hoof and a hoof can get caught in the halter.
 Foals can stick their heads through gaps in fencing or stall walls that a larger horse wouldn't, catching the halter and becoming entangled.

 It can be easy to over-do working with a foal.
 At this point, very short sessions are better than long.
-And, don’t be tempted to let a foal do ‘cute’ things like nibbling you or your clothes, striking out at you, or kicking at you.
+Don’t be tempted to let a foal do cute things like nibbling you or your clothes, striking out at you, or kicking at you.
 A firm but quick reprimand should cease these behaviors.
-Things like this may be cute now, but they will be considerably less so, and can become dangerous when your horse matures.
+Things like this may be cute now, but they will be considerably less cute and can become dangerous when your horse matures.